-One week after his killing, one day after what would have been his 14th birthday, and the 14th birthday of his twin brother, Javon, they hold a funeral for Jimon in an unadorned chapel on the tiny, pristine campus of a bible college on 105th Street, in the often violent, ganged-up neighborhood called Sobrante Park.
-The School of Urban Missions sits near the end of a long residential street off International Boulevard.
-It’s one of those streets where you have to weave among the double-parked black SUV’s, out of which there is always a conversation taking place with someone standing on the street, leaning in at the car window.
+One week after his killing, one day after what would have been his 14th birthday, and the 14th birthday of his twin brother, Javon, they hold a funeral for Jimon in an unadorned chapel on the tiny, pristine campus of a bible college on 105th Street, in the often violent neighborhood called Sobrante Park.
+The School of Urban Missions sits near the end of a long residential street off E. 14th (International Boulevard).
+It’s one of those streets where you have to weave among double-parked black SUV’s, out of which there is always a conversation taking place with someone standing on the street, or leaning in at the car window.
 I try to give them a wide berth.

 At the campus gates, which appear to be more for security than for purposes of a grand and decorative entryway, there are two young white boys directing traffic.
-I think they are expecting a lot of press, but in the end, although the chapel is packed with people, I see only a couple of reporters, and in the days following, only one or two stories about the funeral.
+I think they are expecting a lot of press to be here, but in the end, although the chapel is packed with people, I see only a couple of reporters, and in the days following, few stories about the funeral.

 This reminds me of one of the interesting things about the work of Marilyn Harris and the Khadafy Foundation for Non-Violence: Marilyn does not distinguish between innocent victims and guilty victims.
 She does not believe in guilty victims.
 When you die, your record dies, she says.
 And anyway, Your mama didn’t kill anybody.
 Your grandmother didn’t kill anybody.
 Didn’t hurt anybody.
 Now they need help.
 I did hear her say once, speaking to the ghost of a young man killed in a gunfight, whose father she had been helping through a very sad and difficult day, “Oh _____, look what you did to your father.”
 She has told me that often she doesn’t want to know too much about the victim, because she admits it might affect her efforts to help their survivors navigate the manic hell of the aftermath of a murder.